 Types of Content

-As said previously, there are two different types of content on SERP pages.
-There is either the organically-ranked web pages or the paid advertisements.
-Organic search is the result of natural rankings determined by algorithms of the search engine.
+As said previously, there are two different types of content on Search Engine Result Pages.
+There are either the organically-ranked web pages or the paid advertisements.
+Organic listing is the result of natural rankings determined by algorithms of the search engine.
 Think of the top results as the web sites that provide the most beneficial information that applies to the string of keywords the user is searching.
 In order to optimize a piece of content, marketers use search engine optimization (SEO) strategies to increase their keyword rankings.
 As you could imagine, the goal of an SEO strategy is to be as highly ranked as possible, ideally on the first page.
 The higher your page is ranked, the more visible your website will be to potential customers.
-While this organic ranking can take time, SEO is a top practice that every business should be using for their digital marketing strategy.
+While this organic result ranking can take time, SEO Reporting is a top practice that every business should be using for their digital marketing strategy.

 When we talk about paid search, these are the advertisements that you will see on the top of the page.
 By using PPC, or pay-per-click, a business pays a fee to have their page ranked at the top, normally above and to the right of the organically-ranking pages.
 The ads will be ranked and positioned depending on a bidding process and their overall quality score.
 Unlike an organic search strategy that can take months to implement, an ad will be visible almost instantly once it has been paid for.